smarted/motifpizza/README.md

 ## Configuration

-To download database

-You can go to: https://www.dropbox.com/sh/i1dtpoec0mlwfty/AAA531Eb3fPS08srSluhyPvda?dl=0, then download motif set for mouse and human.
+To download database, please go to: https://www.dropbox.com/sh/i1dtpoec0mlwfty/AAA531Eb3fPS08srSluhyPvda?dl=0, then download motif set for mouse or human.

 Write the configure file, please refer to the format [here]().